 - Coat and mix: Toss the berries in cornstarch flour and then, add these to the batter.

-- Bake: Transfer the batter into baking pans which are already sprayed with non-stick spray.
+- Bake: Transfer the batter into baking pans that are already sprayed with non-stick spray.
 Bake for about 55 minutes.

 - Cool: Once done, transfer it to a wire rack to cool down.
 Meanwhile, prepare the glaze.